 - 19th and 20th Century: High heels remained an essential part of women's fashion throughout the 19th and 20th centuries.
 They underwent various stylistic changes, including the introduction of platforms in the 1930s and the stiletto's resurgence in the 1950s.

 - Modern Era: In the 21st century, high heels continue to be a symbol of femininity, power, and style.
-People wear them for formal and casual occasions, and designers constantly innovate to create unique and comfortable designs such as strapless heels and bikini competition heels.
+People wear them for formal and casual occasions, and designers constantly innovate to create unique and comfortable designs such as strapless heels, nude heels, and bikini competition heels.